olensmar/openapi-sidecar/README.md

 This project contains two docker images:

-- the root [Dockerfile](Dockerfile) builds the actual proxy for [main.go](main.go)
+- the root [Dockerfile](Dockerfile) builds the actual proxy from [main.go](main.go)
 - the init [Dockerfile](init/Dockerfile) builds the initContainer for portrewriting.

 ## Kudos

-To Venil Noronha's https://venilnoronha.io/hand-crafting-a-sidecar-proxy-and-demystifying-istio article, which provided much of the boilerplate and insight needed for this project
+To Venil Noronha's https://venilnoronha.io/hand-crafting-a-sidecar-proxy-and-demystifying-istio article, which provided much of the boilerplate and insight needed for this.